AthenACHY/AthenACHY.github.io/_stories/2021-07-10-The-archeology-of-mind.md

 Another very interesting practice I learn from the book is about fear conditioning, how to use fear to make animal "learn".

 *"Evolution created the capacity from fearfulness in the brain, but it did not (and could not) inform us of all the things we might need to fear and avoid.
-Practically all that has to be learned"*
+Practically all that has to be learned."*

 FEAR system is studied extensively on learning and memory.